elipinska/codeclan_project_2_ghost_sweeper/README.md

 # GhostSweeper
-GhostSweeper Java game written for Android over the space of six days (project 2 from CodeClan's 16-week software development course).
+GhostSweeper is a Java game written for Android over the space of six days (project 2 from CodeClan's 16-week software development course).
 I based the game logic on the classic Minesweeper - the player navigates the board as they uncover the tiles and try to trap all evil spirits lurking in the shadows.
 My MVP was to create a simple playable game with a clickable board containing hidden ghosts and number-based hints indicating how many ghosts are in direct vicinity.
 Beyond that, I managed to implement 'traps' enabling the player to capture ghosts (you can't place more traps on the board than there are ghosts) and three difficulty levels.

 ## Learning objectives
 - build a complete app in Android Studio,